trojandersen/bonzai/README.md

   }
    ```

-Response if reservation was successful:
+Response if changes were successful:
    ```json
 {
 	"data": {